HTTP-RPC/Kilo/README.md

 Service operations are defined by adding public methods to a concrete service implementation.
 All public methods annotated with the `@RPC` annotation automatically become available for remote execution when the service is published.

-For example, the following class might be used to implement the addition operations discussed earlier:
+For example, the following class might be used to implement the simple addition operations discussed in the previous section:

     public class MathService extends WebService {
         @RPC(method="GET", path="sum")